HomeGuidesAPI ReferenceChangelog

 https://gateway.btfs.io/btfs/QmUK9nwtLEiHBJ48HAZHNmSQ53U6ADbRhATxs2tomadwKw

-4 Construct the NFT metadata file
+4 Construct NFT Metadata File

 Run the btfs command to upload coral.json: